chrisckwong821/Binance-Dual_Currency_Arbitrage/README.md

 ### Explanation :
 1. +BNB : the trades results in a net gain of BNB
-2. s1b2 : selling base currency 1 and buying base currency 2.
+2. s1b2 : selling symbol 1 and buying symbol 2.
 In this example, sell ANKRBNB and buy ANKRBTC
 3. make 0.012(BNB): expected profit (without accounting commission)
 4. 0.022: profit in percentage, 2.2% in this example.
 5. 2543: quantity in targeted quote, which is ANKR in this example